Takelite/Mantle_Intel-Unnati-2024/README.md

 <BR>
 These features collectively provide a comprehensive view of system performance and power consumption, enabling users to monitor, manage, and optimize their system's efficiency and longevity effectively.

-# Usage docker
+# Usage Of Docker
   Docker is a platform for developing, shipping, and running applications inside lightweight, portable, self-sufficient containers.
 Containers include everything needed to run an application: the code, runtime, libraries, environment variables, and system tools.
     Using Docker to containerize your Python GUI application ensures a consistent, portable, and isolated environment.
 This approach helps mitigate dependency conflicts and eases deployment across different systems.
 By creating a Dockerfile, building an image, and running a container, you encapsulate your application's environment, making it easier to manage and deploy.

 # Program Flow🔄📊
 1.python script
 2. select metrics